๐Ÿšฒ Siem Reap Countryside Cycling: My Honest Review & Tips

 • ๐Ÿ“ Option 3: South โ€“ A popular cycling path is to head south towards Tonle Sap Lake, where visitors can also take a boat ride.
 This is a slightly longer path with more city streets.

 Tonle Sap is known for the floating villages, where communities are built on stilts.
-Itโ€™s also extremely touristy, where begging children are to be expected.
+Itโ€™s also highly touristy, where begging children are to be expected.

 Top of guide โ†‘